Lebanon army dismantles rocket aimed at Israel

 Southern Lebanon is a stronghold of the Shi'ite movement Hezbollah, which fought a 34-day war with Israel six years ago, as well as several much smaller Palestinian militant groups.
 Hezbollah's leader Sayyed Hassan Nasrallah has not threatened military action against Israel over the Gaza conflict.

-Security sources said one of the 107 millimetre rockets fired on Wednesday fell about 500 metres inside Lebanese territory and the other landed right on the border.
+Security sources said one of the 107 millimeter rockets fired on Wednesday fell about 500 meters inside Lebanese territory and the other landed right on the border.
 There were no reports of casualties.

 The Israeli-Lebanese border has been largely quiet in recent years, though rockets were fired over the border last November and December, with only one casualty reported.